steven-aj/ww-etl/README.md

 > **DISCLAIMER** This project is still in its early stages of development and may produce undesired results.
 Use at your own risk.

 > **SECURITY WARNING** This kit uses Basic Authentication for WordPress.
 This isn't the most secure method and is likely to change in the future.
-To use it, be sure to installl the [Basic Authentication Handler](https://github.com/WP-API/Basic-Auth) plugin on your WordPress project before executing the script.
+To use it, you must installl the [Basic Authentication Handler](https://github.com/WP-API/Basic-Auth) plugin on your WordPress project before executing the script.
 I recommend de-activating the plugin after migration.

 ## Pre-requisites
 You'll need NPM to run this kit.